Exponential Bounds for the Erd\H{o}s-Ginzburg-Ziv Constant

 \section{Unconditional Bounds for $\mathfrak{s}\left(\mathbb{F}_{p}^{n}\right)$}

-We begin with a lemma that bounds from above the number of monomials of degree at most $d$ over $\mathbb{F}_{q}^{n}$.
-This is a standard application of Markov's inequality. \begin{lem} The number of monomials of degree at most $d$ over $\mathbb{F}_{q}^{n}$ equals
+We begin with a Lemma that bounds from above the number of monomials of degree at most $d$ over $\mathbb{F}_{q}^{n}$.
+This is a standard application of Markov's inequality. \begin{lem} Let $q$ be a prime power.
+As functions\footnote{When viewed as distinct functions, as opposed to abstract polynomials, the identity $x^q-x=0$ implies that the degree of each $x_j$ in each monomial is at most $q-1$.}, the number of monomials of degree at most $d$ over $\mathbb{F}_{q}^{n}$ equals

 and this is at most